sijeecodes/starflight2/README.md

  5. defaultSpeed(x, y, z) : Default moving speed.
 (0, 0, 1) will make NPC move z direction of 1 every 1/30 second.
  6. speed(x, y, z) : Current moving speed.
 (0, 0, 1) will make NPC move z direction of 1 every 1/30 second.
  7. maxSpeed(x, y, z) : Max speed the NPC can get.
 Also used for max rotation speed.
  8. speedAccel(x, y, z) : Acceleration for NPC to get to maxSpeed per frame.
-Also used for acceleration of NPC rotation.
+Also used for acceleration of NPC rotation speed.
+ 9. speedDecel(x, y, z) : Deceleration for NPC to get to defaultSpeed per frame.
+Also used for deceleration of NPC rotation speed.
- 9. targetPosition(x, y, z) : Target desitination the NPC is moving to.
+ 10. targetPosition(x, y, z) : Target desitination the NPC is moving to.
- 10. rotationSpeed(x, y, z) : Current rotating speed.
+ 11. rotationSpeed(x, y, z) : Current rotating speed.
- 11. targetRotation(x, y, z) : Target rotation the NPC is rotating to.
+ 12. targetRotation(x, y, z) : Target rotation the NPC is rotating to.

 ### Other Basic NPC Attributes
  1. elapsedTime : Elapsed time since NPC creation.
+ 2. patternTime : Elapsed time since current AI Pattern start.
+ 3. aiPattern : Name of currently running AI Pattern.
- 2. position : Position of the NPC.
+ 4. position : Position of the NPC.
- 3. rotation : Rotation of the NPC.
+ 5. rotation : Rotation of the NPC.

 ## Misc